Meth Decontamination Guidelines

 Methamphetamine Remediation Guidelines

-Knowing that there is a difference also means that remediating a contaminated property caused by smoking methamphetamine can be different.
+Knowing that there is a difference also means that remediating a contaminated property caused by smoking methamphetamine can be different and in fact is indeed different.
 There are two Government methamphetamine remediation guidelines available to work from, they are the “Australian Remediation Guidelines” which only applies when remediating a property where methamphetamine manufacture has occurred and then there is the “Interim Guidelines for Remediation of Low Level Illicit Drug Contamination” that applies to properties contaminated from smoking methamphetamine.

 We know that most contamination in Australia is from usage so there should be little reason to strip anything these days.
 For low level smoking contamination carpets can be deep cleaned and kept, light fixtures and fittings can be cleaned and kept in fact most things in “smoke house” contamination can be cleaned and kept, this should also be reflected in the remediation costs.